 Emerging Health Professionals is an innovative dual enrollment program that combines skills-based, interactive, and university-level classroom learning with job shadowing in a health care setting.
-A partnership between Penn State Schuylkill, the Schuylkill Technology Center (STC), Blue Mountain Health System, and Schuylkill Health, Emerging Health Professionals is a half-day program open to Schuylkill County high school students.
+A partnership among Penn State Schuylkill, the Schuylkill Technology Center (STC), Geisinger St. Luke's, Lehigh Valley Health Network, and St. Luke's Miners Campus, Emerging Health Professionals is a half-day program open to Schuylkill County high school students.
 The program runs the duration of the school year, and students' daily activities consist of:

 - Two half-days a week with Penn State faculty and the STC instructor at Penn State Schuylkill

 - Two half-days a week participating in job shadowing activities

 - One half-day a week participating in a health curriculum taught by the STC instructor

 Students who want to apply must:

 - Attend a participating Schuylkill County school district